 Purple Cabbage (or Red Cabbage)

-It helps to decrease blood cholesterol levels, reduce inflammation, and also lessen the risk of heart and liver damage.
+It helps decrease blood cholesterol levels, reduce inflammation, and lessen the risk of heart and liver damage.

 Sweetheart Cabbage

-Guinea pigs eat cabbage but they should consume it only in small quantities because the surplus presence of Vitamin K can have a detrimental effect on their health.
+Guinea pigs eat cabbage, but they should consume it only in small quantities because surplus Vitamin K can have a detrimental effect on their health.

 Chinese Cabbage

-Yes, guinea pigs eat cabbage and it is perfectly safe for these small animals, as it is low in calories but rich in nutrients such as fiber and powerful antioxidants that protect the body from free radicals.
+Guinea pigs eat cabbage and it’s perfectly safe for these small animals.
+It’s low in calories but rich in nutrients such as fiber and powerful antioxidants that protect the body from free radicals.

 Helps Digestion